Welcome to the Better Dinner InstitutePrepare to feed your family really good food.

 - Long noodles symbolize a long life in many Asian cultures – what better way to prepare for the New Year!
 Especially with this recipe that includes many other super-good-for-you veggies, too.
 To send the healthiness meter over the top, and lead to an even longer life, I suggest making noodles out of yam (orange sweet potatoes).
 If you do not have a spiralizer, nor a julienne peeler, and no interest in eating “ribbon” noodles instead, then you can of course use your favorite type of long noodles here.
 Whatever you do, make sure not to cut your noodles (not even with your teeth!).
 They are a symbol of life, after all.
 Slurping sounds are totally appropriate here!

-- I ventured into a dinner idea that are isn’t common for the Vegan Family Meal Plans, not because it’s not delicious, but because it’s a little more labor intensive: pierogi.
+- Family plan only: I ventured into a dinner idea that are isn’t common for the Vegan Family Meal Plans, not because it’s not delicious, but because it’s a little more labor intensive: pierogi.
 (Yes, “pierogi” is the plural form.
 No need to write pierogies.)
 I am hoping that you are still in the festive mood to make those.
 I promise not to have you rolling dough to craft cute little individual dumplings again for at least a few months.
 You can take a major shortcut (the kind your Polish grandma would disown you for) by using egg-free wonton wrappers (check your store’s “frozen” section).
 But if you have a (little or big) helper, these are fun to make and popping them in your mouth is very rewarding.
 The recipe also allows for a rare showing of all-purpose (white) flour in my meal plan.
 You could use whole wheat pastry flour instead, if you feel strongly about having whole grains all the time.
 I personally made those for a potluck so I only managed to eat 3 anyway!
 My health wasn’t adversely affected by this exception, as far as I can tell.

 - Red rice is a nice change from the brown rice.
 I usually buy Bhutanese red rice and it cooks in around 15-20 minutes, while being just as nutritious as brown rice.
 I have picked some light-colored ingredients to go with it in the fried rice for an appealing look.
 Using brown rice instead would be perfectly fine… or, exceptionally, white rice.
 Up to you!